KevinAlberto01/ROS2/4.Create package/README.md

 setup.cfg YOU NEVER GOING TO TOUCH IT its just to help the ros where the nodes are going to installed

-we can see a file with the same name of the principal pacakage
+we can see a file with the same name of the principal package in this folder puts the nodes

-insidee we have a __init__.py
+insidee we have a __init__.py you dont touch it

 we are going to create our rows to nodes